How to start an online casino: a guide to starting an online gambling business

 • Expansion opportunities.
 Holding a gaming license in one jurisdiction can make it easier to obtain licenses in other jurisdictions and expand your business into new markets.
 Many regulatory bodies have reciprocity agreements with other jurisdictions, which can streamline the licensing process and reduce costs.

 As you see, obtaining an online gaming license provides legal authorisation, protects your gamblers, enhances your reputation, and opens up new opportunities for your business expansion.
+International gambling licenses, such as those from Curacao or Malta, can provide access to multiple markets but come with different regulatory complexities and costs depending on the jurisdiction.

-Watch the podcast where our CBDO Den Melnykov and BPY Services Founder Dan Lagémi about the regulatory landscape for online gambling payments and the compliance requirements that gambling operators must meet 👇
+Watch the podcast where our CBDO, Den Melnykov, and BPY Services Founder, Dan Lagémi about the regulatory landscape for online gambling payments and the compliance requirements that gambling operators must meet 👇

 Comparison of gambling licensing jurisdictions